ada682/SNCringlottery/readme.md

 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/sonic-ring-lottery-bot/issues).

 ## 💡 Acknowledgements

 - [Sonic.game](https://sonic.game) for creating the OKX Web3 Campaign
 - All the awesome Node.js library creators that made this bot possible

 ---
-NOTED : For the brutal batch at line 155 in sonicring.js, set it to whatever value you prefer.
+NOTED : For the brutal batch at line 174 in sonicring.js, set it to whatever value you prefer.
 To avoid errors, just use the default value.

 Happy lottery-ing!
 May the odds be ever in your favor! 🍀